GatesShawn/Wealdish/Lexicon/tat-.md

 ---
-Parts of Speech:
+Parts of Speech: [Prefix]
-  - Prefix
 IPA:
-English:
+English: [Undo Prefix]
-  - Undo Prefix
-antonyms:
-synonyms:
+Proto-Indo-European:
+Proto-Celtic:
 Proto-Byrthonic:
-Proto-Celtic:
-Proto-Indo-European:
 Welsh:
 Breton:
 Cornish:
+synonyms:
+antonyms:
 ---

 Attached to a verb it signifies the undoing of a verb (i.e., gul = to do; tatgul = to undo)